 Karega Bailey, Student Mentor at Roses in Concrete, motivates his students by offering powerful and encouraging words.
-In order to grow a rose in concrete, it’s about cultivating a seed of hope.
+To grow a rose in concrete, we must cultivate a seed of hope.

 Teach For All’s RIC Student Interviews – June 2016